Comment on page

 If you open up the Project and look inside the Logic Editor, under the 'Root' Scene tab, you will see the top-level Logic for the demo.
 To get things working, you will first need to change a few variables, which can be seen in the Variables tab of the Logic Editor.
 The Variables are:

 apiKey- The 32-character API key, unique to your OpenWeatherMap account.

-city- The city which you want to retrieve the weather for.
-To reduce ambiguity problems with city names, it is better to use the city name and country.
-"San Francisco" could be 1 of 5 locations, so "San Francisco, US" will give much more specific results.
+locationsList- A list of four locations for which you want to retrieve the weather.
+To avoid ambiguity issues with location names, it is preferred to use both the city name and country.
+"San Francisco" could be 1 of 5 locations, but "San Francisco, US" yields only one result.
 To see the search results beforehand, you can check them here.

-isMetric- Whether or not the temperature should be in metric (°C) or imperial (°F) units.
+isMetric- Whether the temperature should be in metric (°C) or imperial (°F) units.

 Remote IP- The first section of this request is

 http://api.openweathermap.org, which is our endpoint.
 This is the value we put inside the